RyanFleck/ScalaJS/README.md

 A small repository partially following the [basic ScalaJS tutorial](https://www.scala-js.org/doc/tutorial/basic/) showcasing how to compile Scala code for the web.
 I'm writing this because I'm interested in edge computing and would prefer for computation to be outsourced to client devices to lower server costs.

-Developed with *IntelliJ IDEA*.
+Built with *IntelliJ IDEA*.

 **Completed Goals:**